 Additional resources on this page include materials for establishing classroom norms and protocols for civil dialogue as well as two opportunities to extend constitutional conversations beyond the individual classroom.

 Throughout the school year, teachers can register their classes to discuss a big constitutional question with a classroom elsewhere in the United States.
 The Center will facilitate these dialogues by pairing classrooms, connecting them with an expert moderator, and setting up videoconferencing sessions.

 Students can connect their constitutional understandings to current events by reading articles and op-ed pieces featured on The New York Times Learning Network.
 Students can then express their understanding of the constitutional issues involved through opinion polls on that site.

-Lauder Exchange Launching on Constitution Day 2018
+Classroom Exchanges Launching on Constitution Day 2018

-The National Constitution Center is piloting the first Lauder Exchanges on Constitution Day, September 17, 2018.
-Participating students will have the opportunity to engage in a Constitutional conversation with their peers from around the country by answering fundamental questions about the United States Constitution.
+The National Constitution Center is piloting the first Classroom Exchanges on Constitution Day, September 17, 2018.
+Participating students will have the opportunity to engage in a Constitutional Conversation with their peers from around the country by answering fundamental questions about the United States Constitution.
 Teachers who are selected to participate will receive supporting materials, including videos and lesson plans, as well as appropriate scholarly content, to prepare for their virtual exchange on September 17.

 The pilot program is open to high school classrooms.
 If you are a high school teacher who is interested in participating in the pilot program, please complete the survey here.